 - Clothing.
 How you dress is your choice.
 Some people will wear bathing suits, while others prefer to go in naked.
 Please lock the door to the sauna room to prevent anyone accidentally entering while you are in session.
 Please take two hand towels, one face cloth, and one large towel in the sauna with you.
 Place one hand towel on the bench and one hand towel on the floor for your feet.
 The face cloth is to wipe your face as needed and the large towel is for drying off after your session.

 - What you can do while in the sauna.
 Relax, read, meditate, or listen to music.
-Just don’t go to sleep.
+Just don’t go to sleep or use any electronics.

 - When your session is done, please take your time and let your body cool down and drink more water.
 Please continue to drink water throughout the next 48 hours.